DigiPie/kaya-folio/README.md

 The website should:

-- Be easy to maintain and extend both code and content
+- Be easy to maintain and extend for both code and content
   - De-couple code and content whenever possible
   - Create reusable components for code blocks which are repeated
 - Put communication first, and design second